lizwhales/Data-Analysis-on-Victorian-Roads/README.md

 Due to the large sizes of the csv files (over 1 GB), each year from 2014 to 2020 must be downloaded.
 Within these VSDATA_ zip files which are named by year, e.g: VSDATA_2014, there are more zips which all need to be extracted manually until there are no zip files.
 In some years there are inconsitencies within these folders, where they have more zip folders inside, please unzip these and extract them out; removing all the folders.
 The result should be VSDATA_ folders from 2014 to 2020 with nothing but their year's csv's inside, which are ordered by date.
 Please place these VSDATA folders in the folder "General_Population_Traffic_Volume".

-Note: If there are extra folders inside VSDATA the code will not run.
+⚠️**If there are extra folders inside VSDATA the code will not run.**⚠️

 Order of Running Code:
 1. Please run the "Create_Necessary_Files.ipynb" first to create the necessary files